openstate/open-raadsinformatie/INSTALL.rst

 Install using Docker
 ------------

-Using `Docker <http://www.docker.com/>`_ is by far the easiest way to spin up a development environment and get started with contributing to the NPO Backstage API.
+Using `Docker <http://www.docker.com/>`_ is by far the easiest way to spin up a development environment and get started with contributing to the Open Raadsinformatie API.
 The following has been tested to work with Docker 1.0.1 and up.

 1. Clone the NPO Backstage git repository::